cranjesh/images-test/TheSoldiersLegacyThorough.md

 William hesitated, his gaze flickering toward the window.
 "Edward was many things, but careless wasn't one of them."
 His fingers tightened around the glass.
 "If you want my opinion, someone wanted him out of the way—and whoever it was, they succeeded."

 Holmes studied him carefully.
 "Curious," he murmured.

 "What is?"
 William asked sharply.

 "You speak of your brother's death as though you know more than the official reports suggest.
 And yet, you did not attend the funeral, nor did you inquire about the investigation."

 William's scowl deepened.
 "You think I had something to do with it?"

 Holmes merely tilted his head slightly, allowing the silence to linger.

 William exhaled sharply.
-He reached for his pipe but seemed to think better of it.
-Then, almost as an afterthought, he muttered,

- "Cartwright isn't the only one with blood on his hands.
+He reached for his pipe but seemed to think better of it, his hand hovering over the tobacco pouch.
+Then, almost as an afterthought, he muttered, "Cartwright isn't the only one with blood on his hands.
 Ask about...
 Fort Kalyan's 'special shipments'."

 I stiffened.

 Holmes's expression remained neutral, but I could see the sharp flicker of interest in his eyes.

 "Special shipments?"
 I echoed.

 But William did not elaborate.
 He merely waved a hand dismissively.
 "Ask around.
 See what you find."

- The casual way he said it was too convenient.
-A calculated slip—as though he wanted us to latch onto something specific.
+The casualness of the gesture felt forced, too deliberate.

 Holmes let the silence stretch.

 Then, suddenly, William's expression shifted.
-His sneer faded just slightly, and in its place, something almost imperceptible.
+His sneer faltered, and in its place, something almost imperceptible flickered in his eyes.
 Regret?
 No—something deeper.
+He looked down at his hands, his fingers tracing the rim of his brandy glass.

- "He wasn't always against me," he muttered.
+"He wasn't always against me," he muttered, his voice barely audible.
 "When we were boys, he taught me to fix a pocket watch—patient, steady hands.
 Gave it to me on my fifteenth birthday.
 Said I'd learned well enough to keep it running myself."

 His jaw tightened.
 "And yet, in the end, I was never meant to hold anything that mattered."

- For a moment, the bitterness wavered.
-Then, just as quickly, it returned.
+For a moment, the bitterness wavered, replaced by a flicker of something raw and vulnerable.
+Then, just as quickly, the mask returned.

 Holmes said nothing, only watching.

 As we stepped into the hallway, the firelight flickering across the polished floor, I exhaled, feeling the weight of the conversation settle over me.

 "I almost believed him," I admitted.

 Holmes's voice was quiet, but firm.
 "That was his intent, Watson."

 I frowned.
 "Do you think he's lying?"

 "Lying outright?
 No. But truth, when carefully placed, can be more dangerous than falsehood.
 He wants you to suspect Katherine, to believe she had the most to gain."

 "And you don't?"

 Holmes did not answer immediately.
 Instead, he glanced back at the door to William's study.

 "I think William Blackwood is a man who expects to be doubted, Watson.
 And that is precisely why he does not lie outright.
 He lets truth and falsehood blur—until even the most rational man begins to doubt what he knows."

  <br><br><br>
  <br><br><br>
 ## Chapter 6: The Widow's Confession

-Holmes sat in silence, his keen gaze sweeping the landscape, while my thoughts turned to Katherine Blackwood—the widow of a man whose death seemed far from ordinary.
+Holmes sat in silence, his keen gaze sweeping the landscape.
+My thoughts were on Katherine Blackwood—the widow of a man whose death seemed far from ordinary.

 As we walked into the drawing room, she stood to greet us.
-Her figure was slight yet composed, but her pale complexion and dark-circled eyes betrayed the toll of grief.
-The flickering glow of the fireplace cast long shadows across the room, deepening the hollowness in her face.
+Her figure was slight yet composed, but her pale complexion and the dark circles beneath her eyes spoke of sleepless nights and deep grief.
+The flickering firelight cast long shadows across the room, accentuating the hollowness in her face.

 Holmes inclined his head.
-"Mrs Blackwood," he said, bowing slightly.
+"Mrs. Blackwood," he said, bowing slightly.
 "Thank you for meeting with us under such difficult circumstances."

-"Mr Holmes, Dr Watson," she returned, her voice steady but low.
+"Mr. Holmes, Dr. Watson," she returned, her voice steady but low, though a slight tremor betrayed her composure.
 "Please, sit.
 I hardly know where to begin."

 Holmes took a seat, his voice carrying its usual steadiness but with an unusual gentleness.
 "Wherever you feel most comfortable, madam.
 Perhaps with your late husband."

 ![Chapter 3 A](https://raw.githubusercontent.com/cranjesh/images-test/refs/heads/main/Chapter3A.webp)

-She tightened her grip on the handkerchief in her lap.
+She tightened her grip on the handkerchief clutched in her lap, the knuckles of her hand whitening.
 When she spoke, her voice was measured, deliberate—but fragile beneath the surface.

 "Edward was a devoted husband and father—principled, kind.
 The official report of his death—a fall from the cliffs—" Katherine hesitated, exhaling sharply.
 She pressed her fingers to her lips as if stopping the word from escaping.
 "It doesn't feel right."

 I studied her carefully.
-She was grieving, that much was certain.
-But there was something else—a quiet exhaustion, as if she had spent the past weeks fighting battles no one else could see.
+Grief was etched in every line of her face, in the way she held herself, in the almost imperceptible tremor in her hand.
+There was something else too—a quiet exhaustion, as if she had spent the past weeks fighting battles no one else could see.

 Holmes exhaled slowly.
 "The missing chest—tell me about it."

-Her composure wavered, if only for a second.
+Her composure wavered for a second, her breath catching in her throat.
 "It was locked, kept in his study among his other belongings.
 Three nights ago, it vanished.
 The only ones present were William, Colonel Hawthorne, and Lieutenant Cartwright."

 Holmes's gaze flickered slightly.
 "William.
 Your husband's brother.
 You mentioned his resentment?"